DorAvissar/K8S_Jenkins/README.md

 2. **Run Jenkins Container**
     - Started Jenkins container using image created by the docker file (attached in the repo).
-    - I created the image of jenkins that support docker (docker build . -t <imagename>).
+    - I created the image of jenkins that support docker commands to use them on the pipeline (docker build . -t <imagename>).
     - run the following commands:

     ```sh